 I am a PhD student in the Theory of Computing Group at the University of Wisconsin-Madison, advised by Professor Jin-Yi Cai.
 I am interested in the theory of counting problems on graphs, including Holant, #CSP, and counting graph homomorphisms.
-In particular, I study counting indistinguishability: if two (sets of) tensors are indistinguishable parameters to a counting problem, what is the algebraic relationship between them?
+Specifically, what can we learn about these problems by expressing them as tensor network contractions and applying tools from multilinear algebra, invariant theory, and other areas?
 I am also interested in quantum computing, especially as it relates to counting problems and tensor networks.

 I completed a B.S. and M.S. in Computer Science and B.A. in Mathematics at Case Western Reserve University in 2021, advised by Professor Harold Connamacher.
 My M.S. thesis studied the connections between totally symmetric and medial quasigroups and Abelian groups.